daemonvision/daemonvision/README.md

 + junji ito
 + horror and surreal works like the works of yames, garage bad dream adventure, ENA, lacey games, dr. nowhere, your local breadman and more!!!
-+ and... gulp... a handful of roblox games i like anything that's a little weird or spooky and a little cute or colorful! i try my best to play the cards i'm given and i'm here for fun first and foremost
++ and... gulp... a handful of roblox games

+i like anything that's a little weird or spooky and a little cute or colorful! i try my best to play the cards i'm given and i'm here for fun first and foremost!!
 ## for the record...
 + I don't have much of a set DNI - i block whoever makes me uncomfortable and i use my words when need be. that being said, i disapprove of "proship" or whatever slurry of terms there are for sentiments justifying the romantitization of abuse, (C)SA, and incest. that and bigotry, but that's more or less stating the obvious.
 + On Ponytown I'm on the 18+ server 99% of the time.
 Likewise, I don't want to interact with anyone below 18 on PT and I'd like you to respect that!!
 Some of my platforms are 16+ but others are 18+ (newgrounds, DA) for more graphic art